mikepfeiffer/azure-arch-masterclass/Monday/Lab 4/README.md

 # Lab 4 - Setup Self Service Password Reset

 1. Configure the Password Reset options for your AAD tenant.
-Enable password reset for all users and enable password write back
+Enable password reset for all users and enable password write back in Azure AD Connect
 2. Start a private browser session and navigate to https://myapps.microsoft.com/.
 Sign in as the user from step 2
 3. Reset the users password in the cloud
 4. Validate password write back. (hint: you can do this by authenticating to a domain joined machine in your on-prem environment)